Hary309/hry-core/README.md

 ## TODO List

-- support for loading files
+- support for loading images
+- Support for XInput
 - API for controller's axis (easy binding and usage like keybinds)